mhutch/MonoDevelop.MSBuildEditor/README.md

 * validate metadata refs are valid in context
 * use new expression parser for triggering intellisense
 * support property functions in new expression parser
+* avoid importing the same targets file more than once, for example when multivalued language imports cause multiple imports of common targets